trentm/node-bunyan/README.md

 Trent's biased suggestions for node.js libraries: IMHO, libraries should only ever log at `trace`-level.
 Fine control over log output should be up to the app using a library.
-Having a library that spews log output at higher levels gets in the way of the a clear story in the *app* logs.
+Having a library that spews log output at higher levels gets in the way of the clear story in the *app* logs.

 # Log Record Fields